-There is the food plant of an additional state-listed invertebrate on the property.
-Although the species has not been reported for Oak Bluffs, there is suitable habitat at Pecoy Point.
-The food plant is the only host plant for this rare invertebrate.
-It is an invertebrate found on the coastal plain along the upland edges of permanent water bodies (MNHESP, 1990).
-This rare invertebrate commonly has unstable local populations that go extinct and then re-colonize depending on the proximity of other sites of the food plant.
+a threatened species in Massachusetts and an endemic to the southeastern part of the state.
+Although the species has not been reported for Oak Bluffs, there is suitable habitat at Pecoy Point. is the only host plant for this moth.
+It is a noctuid moth found on the coastal plain along the upland